4JX/L5P-Keyboard-RGB/README.md

 - **AmbientLight:** Reacts to content on your screen.
 - **Smooth(Left/Right)Wave:** An implementation of the classic wave effect.
 - **(Left/Right)Swipe:** Transitions the selected colors from side to side, useful for custom waves.

+## Compatibility

+This program has been tested to work on the 4 zone keyboard of the **2021** Legion 5 and Legion 5 Pro models on both Windows and Linux.

+### "How about X model"

+- **Legion 7(i):** Won't work, the backlight on these is per-key and uses a different way of communicating.
+- **Any variant with a white backlight:** Havent figured out how to talk to this one yet, but given the limited number of states (off, low, high) there's not many effects I'd be able to add anyways.

 ## Crashes, freezes, errrors, etc